cncf/project-template/DESIGN-PROPOSALS.md

 Cons are defined as the negative aspects or disadvantages of the design as described.
 This section has the potential to capture outstanding challenge areas or future improvements needed for the project and could be referenced in future PRs and issues.
 This is also a good place to check for any assumptions that have been made in the design.
 ## Risks and Mitigations

 Describe the risks of this proposal and how they can be mitigated.
-This should be broadly scoped and describe how it will impact the larger ecosystem.
-It should include drawbacks to the proposed solution and consider the security implications of the changes too.
+This should be broadly scoped and describe how it will impact the larger ecosystem and potentially adopters of the project; such as if adopters need to immediately update, or support a new port or protocol.
+It should include drawbacks to the proposed solution.

+### Security Considerations

+When attempting to identify security implications of the changes, consider the following questions:
+* Does the change alter the permissions or access of users, services, components - this could be an improvement or downgrade or even just a different way of doing it?
+* Does the change alter the flow of information, events, and logs stored, processed, or transmitted?
+* Does the change increase the 'surface area' exposed - meaning, if an operator of the project or user were to go rogue or be uninformed in its operation, do they have more areas that could be manipulated unfavorably?
+* What existing security features, controls, or boundaries would be affected by this change? ```

 This section can also be combined into the one above.